Binary Neutron Star Mergers: Multi-Messenger Systematics and Prospects with Next-Generation Facilities: Results

 \item Numerical relativity simulations serve as a linchpin for connecting the pre- and post-merger systems, and underlie models of the KN light curves and GW waveform.
 This implies that the assumptions of the numerical relativity simulations, e.g. scope of coverage in the parameter space, numerical stability, etc., are translated into multi-messenger systematics with complicated common origin but that manifest differently, e.g. the GW waveforms are sensitive to the spin but scale trivially with the total mass, whereas the KN simulations dependence on the total mass is complicated and the spin dependence is unknown.

-\item The models we use have different assumptions for the orbital inclination: \textsc{COMPAS} evolves the neutron star spin directions which may evolve under relativistic spin precession to modulate the inclination, \texttt{gwfast} self-consistently treats the inclination for such precession effects, \textsc{MOSFiT} incorporates the affect of inclination as viewing different components of the KN geometry and hence emission, and we currently assume in our model that only on-axis sGRBs are observed.
-This is a good assumption for bursts at $z > 0.1$ because off-axis events would not be bright enough to be detected.
-Since sGRBs have been detected out to $z > 2$, this is the majority of cases, hence our flux distribution will be accurate, though the rates will be modified by a factor accounting for the jet opening angle which sets the inclination range from which a sGRB could be detected.
-The afterglow will be the dominant EM signature at these distances.
-In the local Universe ($z \lesssim 0.1$), we are more likely to view an off-axis jet, as was the case for GRB 170817A.
-These will be a minority of cases based on volumetric arguments.
-In such cases, the peak time and flux of an off-axis afterglow is a function of jet opening angle and observer angle.
-The evolution after the peak time is identical to an on-axis burst at late times.
-These assumptions and details are important for predicting the rates of observable BNS mergers with associated sGRB afterglows \cite{Morsony2024} and constraining the parameters of the burst \cite{McDowell2023}.
+\item The models we use have different assumptions for the orbital inclination: \textsc{COMPAS} evolves the neutron star spin directions which may evolve under relativistic spin precession to modulate the inclination, \texttt{gwfast} self-consistently treats the inclination for such precession effects, \textsc{MOSFiT} incorporates the affect of inclination as viewing different components of the KN geometry and hence emission, and we currently assume in our model that only on-axis sGRBs are observed (which we discuss further in Section~\ref{sec:ConcDisc}).

 \item Predictions for KNRs rely on detailed simulations \cite{Liu2024} and semi-analytic models are in a nascient stage of development, a topic we leave to work in preparation \cite{Steinle2025}.
 Coupled with the GRB afterglow via the ISM density $\rho_{\rm ISM}$, our work implies a way to jointly constrain $\rho_{\rm ISM}$ via GW and EM data from BNS mergers and a model such as ours for the KNR and GRB afterglow; conversely, not accounting for this in a multi-messenger model would cause systematic uncertainty in the KNR and afterglow parameter determinations. \end{itemize}